isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/food-and-retail.md

     - title: Are TCM patients allowed to take off their masks during their consultation?
       content: |
         Patients of licensed Traditional Chinese Medicine (TCM) practitioners are allowed to remove their masks during their consultation/treatment, if required.
 They must wear their masks as soon as their consultation/treatment is complete.

+    - title: How is this E-Commerce Booster Package different from the package last year?
+      content: |
+        The E-Commerce Booster Package is similar to the package that was offered last year and provides targeted support for retail businesses to defray business costs associated with diversifying operations online, in view of the reduced occupancy limits for shopping malls and large standalone stores, under the Phase 2 (Heightened Alert) period.

+        The package is targeted at reducing the costs charged by the e-commerce platforms to help retailers increase local sales of products online and expand their reach in the Singapore market through the platforms.

+        Manpower costs will not be supported under the current package, as the need to defray cost for additional manpower is much lower since stores are allowed to remain open during the Phase 2 (Heightened Alert) period.
 ---

 ### Food and retail